A New Constraint on the Nuclear Equation of State from Statistical Distributions of Compact Remnants of Supernovae: Methodology and Input Physics

 The observed mass distributions are subject to observational error coming from, e.g., telescope properties and the difficulty of observing a given system.
 We convert an ensemble of measurements to a distribution by assuming, via the central limit theorem \citep{fischer2010history}, that in the ensemble, the error $e$ can be drawn from a Gaussian distribution with mean zero and standard deviation $\sigma$ that depends on the population:

 The BH measurement error comes primarily from the noise properties of gravitational wave detectors, which depends on the frequency of the gravitational wave, and thus the masses of the merging BHs \citep{LigoNoise}.
+Lower mass black holes produce higher-frequency gravitational waves, which spend a longer time in the LIGO band and thus the detector is able to build up a better signal-to-noise ratio, resulting in a lower error.
 From reported 90\% confidence intervals \citep{Abbott19}, we infer the standard deviation of the measurement error to be

-The NS measurement error varies more wildly, as observations vary significantly in their sensitivity depending on observing telescope and observed system.
+For NSs, observations vary significantly in their sensitivity depending on observing telescope and observed system.
 We therefore assume the standard deviation for the neutron star mass observational error (in solar masses) to be

-We arrive at this value by taking the average width of 90\% confidence intervals of neutron star observations.
+We arrive at this value by taking the average width of 90\% confidence intervals of observations for the appropriate populations.